 - Net income (loss) attributable to the entity.

 It is significantly less costly and burdensome for a registrant to provide these alternative disclosures than comply with separate SEC reporting obligations for each subsidiary issuer and guarantor.
-Thus, before issuing securities, a registrant should determine whether it qualifies for such relief.
+Thus, before issuing securities, a registrant should determine whether it qualifies for such relief on the basis of the contemplated legal structure and consult with SEC legal counsel as appropriate.
 A registrant is eligible to provide alternative disclosures if its securities are issued or fully and unconditionally guaranteed by a parent company registrant, all issuers and guarantors are consolidated subsidiaries of the parent company, the securities are debt or debt-like, and one of the following guarantee structures is used:

-basis with one or more of its consolidated subsidiaries) securities that are
+joint-and-several basis with one or more of its consolidated subsidiaries)

-consolidated subsidiaries of the parent company registrant) the securities,
+more other consolidated subsidiaries of the parent company registrant) the

-and the securities are fully and unconditionally guaranteed by the
+securities, and the securities are fully and unconditionally guaranteed by